-Authority of Registrar Over Registration.
+- 1. Authority of Registrar Over Registration.
 The Registrar is authorized to prescribe the times and ways, consistent with these rules, to register for enrollment in, withdrawal from, or auditing of a curriculum offering.
-Only the Registrar or the Registrar's designee shall conduct registration or assign students to multiple sections of an offering.

-- Registration Required for Enrollment, Withdrawal, or Audit.
-For enrollment in, withdrawal from, or audit by a nonmatriculated student of a course offering to be effective, a person must complete the registration procedure for it. - Good Financial Standing.
+Only the Registrar or the Registrar's designee shall conduct registration or assign students to multiple sections of an offering. - Registration Required for Enrollment, Withdrawal, or Audit.
+For enrollment in, withdrawal from, or audit by a nonmatriculated student of a course offering to be effective, a person must complete the registration procedure for it. - 3.
+Good Financial Standing.
 In order to register to enroll in or audit a curriculum offering, a person must be in satisfactory financial standing with UNH Law as determined by the Vice President for Business. - 4.
-Auditing Courses.
-Matriculated students enrolled for study in UNH Law may audit any nonrequired course.
-Auditing smaller enrollment courses may require the approval of the instructor.
-There is no limit to the number of courses which may be audited.
-Auditors do not take exams or submit assignments that are graded and the student's transcript does not reflect in any way that the course has been taken. - Registration as a Degree Candidate, Visiting Student, Auditor, or Visiting Attorney.
+Auditing Courses.Matriculated students enrolled for study in UNH Law may audit any nonrequired course with instructor approval.
+Auditors do not take exams or submit assignments that are graded, and the student's transcript does not reflect in any way that the course has been taken.
+Whether a class is eligible for audit will be determined by the Registrar's office.
+Whether an individual student may audit a class will be determined by permission of the faculty member. - 5.
+Registration as a Degree Candidate, Visiting Student, Auditor, or Visiting Attorney.
 A person must register as either. - a.
 A degree candidate; - A visiting student intending to transfer credit earned in UNH School of Law to a degree program of another school.
 Permission of the Assistant Dean of Students is required to enroll as a visiting student; - c.
 An auditor.
 For non-matriculated students, permission of the Assistant Dean for Registration and Records and of the instructor is required to register as an auditor.
 Prior to registration the instructor shall communicate to the Registrar permission for a person to enroll as an auditor of a curriculum offering.
 Such permission shall not prejudice the opportunity of a UNH Law student to enroll in the offering.
 The instructor will communicate the requirements for attendance, participation, and any written work to the auditor.
 Audited courses for non degree-seeking students appear on the academic transcript with a notation of "AU".
 No credits are earned for audited courses.
 Tuition for auditing by non-matriculated and/or non-degree seeking auditors is set by the Business Services Center.
 Auditors are responsible for paying all related tuition and fee; or - d.
 A visiting attorney.
 Attorneys with law degrees from non-United States law schools who are required to take course offerings at an approved law school to satisfy bar requirements may register as a visiting attorney.
 Permission of the Assistant Dean of Students is required for enrollment.
 A visiting attorney must demonstrate facility with the English language in addition to the ability to successfully complete the course enrollment. - 6.
-JD For Life at UNH Law (repealed by faculty 5/3/2017)
+Cross-Registration (Hybrid, Residential, LLM, Masters) Cross-Registration is when a student of one program requests to take a class designated for and taught within another program.
+For example, a residential JD student may request to register for a course designed for and taught within the hybrid JD program - a.
+The Office of Academic Advising will oversee all cross-registration requests.